rossph3lan/Recipe_Cluster/README.md

 ### Wireframes

-* Wireframes and Mock ups I made early on are included in a folder within my project called "wireframes".
+* Wireframes and Mock-ups I made early on are included in a folder within my project called "wireframes".

 ## Technologies Used